 - Return the pan to the stove and heat oil over medium heat.
 Add onions and carrot and cook until the onions begin to soften and turn translucent around the edges, about 5 minutes.
 Add garlic and thyme and cook for 30 seconds.

 - Stir in flour and ketchup/tomato paste and cook for 1 minute.
 Slowly whisk in the chicken broth and Worcestershire sauce.
 Bring to a simmer and cook for 3 to 5 minutes, until thickened.
-Remove from heat and stir in hamburger, peas, and salt and pepper to taste.
+Remove from heat and salt and pepper to taste.
+Stir in hamburger and peas.
 Transfer the mixture into your prepared baking dish, smooth into an even layer, and set aside.

 - Use a fork or potato masher to mash potatoes until smooth.
 Add butter and stir until butter is completely incorporated.
 Repeat with the milk/cream.
 Salt and pepper to taste.
 Finally, add the egg yolk and stir until well-combined.
 Spoon potatoes over your meat mixture and spread evenly over the top.
 If your dish is very full, place it on a baking sheet to catch any drips while it cooks.